ut-osa/txfs/README.md

 1. `linux-3.18.22-mod`.
 This contains the modified Linux kernel for TxFS.
 2. `benchmark`.
 Contains benchmarks used to evaluate TxFS.

+Inside `linux-3.18.22-mod`, compiling the kernel follows the standard method of `configure` and `make`.
+To see examples of TxFS in action, check out the examples inside `benchmark`.

 ___

 ### Contact

 Please contact us at `yige@cs.utexas.edu` with any questions.
 Drop us a note if you would like to use TxFS in your research.